White Blood Cell (Stool)

 White blood cells in the stool may mean that you have inflammation in your digestive

 tract.
 But a negative result doesn't rule out a problem.
 Some people with these illnesses

 don't have white blood cells in their stool.

 Your healthcare provider will give you a special container with a tightly fitting

 lid to place the stool sample in.
-If you aren't able to produce a stool sample, your
+If you aren't able to make a stool sample, your

 provider may collect a sample by inserting a swab into your rectum.